russelljjarvis/teiili/docs/scripts/Equation builder.rst

 * **plasticity**: Plasticity algorithm for the synaptic weight.
 Can either be ``non_plastic``, ``fusi`` or ``stdp``.

-Custom features (such as new learning rules or new kernels) can be added by defining a custom equation template in ``teili/models/builder/templates/synapse_templates.py`` and adding them to the synaptic_equations dictionary.
+Custom features (such as new learning rules or new kernels) can be added by defining a custom equation template in ``teili/models/builder/templates/synapse_templates.py`` and adding the keywords to the **synaptic_equations** dictionary.
-When defining a new synapse model, in ``teili\models\synapse_models.py``, import the new feature by passing the newly constructed keyword to the SynapseEquationBuilder.
+When defining a new synapse model import the new feature by passing the newly constructed keyword to the ``SynapseEquationBuilder``.

 Dictionary structure